Long-billed Curlew Satellite Project

 Would you help support a Long-billed Curlew transmitter?
 Even $20 helps!
 All donations are tax deductible.

 Donate OnlineYou can make a secure Credit Card donation online by visiting the Boise State University Giving page HERE.
-Once on the page, scroll down to the “fund search” section and type in “intermountain bird observatory”.
-After clicking search, you should see a few fund options.
-Select Fund AR199 to send your donation to IBO’s Long-billed Curlew satellite tracking project.
+Once on the page, set the designation to “IBO Long-billed Curlew Satellite Tracking Project”.
 Then follow instructions on the website to complete your donation.

 To Donate By Check: